Improved Graph Clustering: Main Results: Performance Guarantees

 \section{Main Results: Performance Guarantees}

-In this section we provide analytical performance guarantees for our algorithm under the semi-random \gpp.
-We provide a unified theorem, and then discuss its consequences for various special cases, and compare with literature.
+In this section we study the performance of our algorithm under the semi-random \gpp and provide theoretical guarantees.
+We give a unified theorem, and then discuss its consequences for various special cases, and compare with literature.
 We also discuss how to estimate the parameter $ t $ in the special case of the standard stochastic blockmodel.
 We shall first consider the case with $ p>q $.
-The $ p<q $ case is a direct consequence and is discussed in Section~\ref{sec:heterophily}.
-All proofs are postponed to Sections~\ref{sec:proof_mono} to \ref{sec:proof_est_pq}.
+The $ p<q $ case is similar and is discussed in Section~\ref{sec:heterophily}.
+All proofs are postponed to Sections~\ref{sec:proof_mono} to~\ref{sec:proof_est_pq}.